harshjayprakash/hx-blok/Readme.md

 - Improved Doxygen Documentation
 - New Ability to Specify Scale via CLI
 - Double Buffered UI

+## Limitations and Issues

+Known Issues and Limitations can now be found under the issues tab on GitHub.

 ## Find an issue